cs142b/tiny-compiler/README.md

 ## tiny-compiler in Rust :)

 #### TODO
-- [ ] Generate or emit SSA instructions in the parser  -> idea is to store all instructions in a vector of pairs (basic_block_id, instruction_enum), using the indices as the line numbers
+- [ ] Generate or emit SSA instructions in the parser<br>-> idea is to store all instructions in a vector of pairs (basic_block_id, instruction_enum), using the indices as the line numbers
-- [ ] Implement how basic blocks, functions, and program work as a whole together.  -> add implementation here...
+- [ ] Implement how basic blocks, functions, and program work as a whole together.<br>-> add implementation here...
 - [ ] Add tasks as we go...

 #### usage of the tiny language